EoghannIrving/echo_journal/README.md

 Auth by setting `BASIC_AUTH_USERNAME` and `BASIC_AUTH_PASSWORD` so unauthenticated requests are rejected with a `401` response.

+## Bugs and Issues

+Known issues are tracked in [BUGS.md](BUGS.md).
+If you run into a problem that's not listed there, please follow the guidance in that file to file a bug report or open a GitHub issue.

 ## Contributing

 Contributions are welcome!
 See [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to get started.